 Gotchas

 • Source/target must be attached.
 Both elements must be in a live panel when Burst() is called — worldBound is unreliable on detached elements.
-If your UI is gated by a fade-in, fire the burst from inside an OnFadeInComplete callback or a schedule.Execute(...) deferred call.
+If your UI is gated by a fade-in, fire the burst from inside a fade-in-complete callback or a schedule.Execute(...) deferred call.

 • Cancellation still fires OnAllArrived. handle.Cancel() removes any in-flight particles and fires OnAllArrived once so callers can rely on it as a single completion signal.
 Per-particle OnArrive is not fired for cancelled particles.

 • Time scale.
-The manager defaults to Time.unscaledDeltaTime so bursts continue during pause menus.
-Set UseUnscaledTime = false on the burst (or on UIAttractorComponent) to honor Time.timeScale.
+Bursts default to Time.unscaledDeltaTime so they continue during pause menus.
+Set UseUnscaledTime = false on the burst config (or the motion preset) to honor Time.timeScale.

 • Zero worldBound.
-If you call Burst() on an element whose layout hasn't run yet, the manager logs a warning and skips the burst.
+If you call Burst() on an element whose layout hasn't run yet, the attractor logs a warning and skips the burst (returns null).
 Defer the call until after layout (a click handler, schedule.Execute, or post-fade-in callback).

 See Also